yuhonghong66/ModelZoo/ImageClassification/CIFAR10/DeepResNet/readme.md

 network depths of 20, 32, 56, and 110.

-If you just want to run evaluation, you can use the much simpler script that loads the serialized model and evaluates it on the validation set:
+If you just want to run evaluation, you can use the much simpler script that loads the serialized model and evaluates it on the validation set and runs a speed benchmark:

 ```
-cifar10_eval.py -vv --model_file <model-save-path>
+resnet_eval.py -vv --model_file <model-save-path> -w <path_to_dataset>
 ```

 ## Benchmarks